harvard-stat108s23/pokemaster/README.md

 ## About the Data

-The [pokemon API](https://pokeapi.co/) contains information on Pokémons, their moves, abilities, types, egg groups and much, much more.
+We are working with the [pokemon API](https://pokeapi.co/) which is available in JSON format.
+PokeAPI is a free, open-source web API that provides a comprehensive set of data on the Pokemon video game franchise.
+It allows developers, researchers, and fans to easily access a vast amount of information about the Pokemon universe, including details on individual Pokemon, their moves, abilities, types, egg groups and much, much more.

 An API (Application Programming Interface) is a contract that allow developers to interact with an application through a set of interfaces.